 An abnormal result may show high-grade (moderate or severe) dyskaryosis.
 This means you will be invited to colposcopy, where an expert will take a closer look at your cervix.

 Read more about colposcopy on the NHS website

 All these results show you have abnormal cell changes.
-This doesn't mean you have cancer or will get cancer.
+This doesn't mean you have cancer.
 It just means that some of your cells are abnormal, and if they're not treated they may develop into cervical cancer.